BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/securemtls/README.md

 To run the following you need to have installed:
 * The MQ client or server as it uses GSKit and shipped MQ utilities
 * OpenSSL to generate the raw certificates and keys
+* The IBM Common Services, IBM Operator Catalog and Cloud Pak for Integration.
+[A tutorial on how to install them](https://github.ibm.com/CALLUMJ/MQonCP4I/tree/master/instructions/cp4i2020.2/gettingstarted)

 ## Step 1 - Download this github repository

 ## Step 2 - Optionally re-generate the TLS Certificates and Keys
+Once you have cloned/downloaded the github repository, navigate to the */MQonCP4I/resources/cp4i2020.2/securemtls/createcerts* directory.

+Run the command **rm appl* serv*** to delete all the existing default TLS certificates and keys.

+Then run the command **./generate-test-cert.sh** to generate new unique TLS certificates and keys.

 ## Step 3 - Deploy the MQ Queue Manager with associated resources
+Log into the OpenShift environment, and then click on your username on the top right menu.
+Then click on **Copy Login Command**.
+Click on **Display Token**, copy the token and run it in your terminal.

+Run the command: **oc project cp4i**.

+To start deploying, navigate to **../deploy** directory and run **./install.sh** command.
+Three new files will be created including *mtlsqm.yaml* - this file includes all of the configuration which you have just installed to your OpenShift environment.

+To check the status of your queue manager, you can run the **oc describe queuemanager ***nameOfYourQueueManager***.
+It should show *Running*.

 ## Step 4 - Test the deployment
+Navigate to **../test** directory.
+You will find three files: CCDT.JSON, getMessage.sh, and sendMessage.sh.
+Open them in any text editor.

+1. In the CCDT.JSON file, you need to update the host next to *host:* with your own host name.
+To get your host name, run the **oc get routes | grep mtlsqm** command in your terminal.
+Your host name should start with *ibm-mq-qm* in the second part of it.
+2. In the getMessage.sh and sendMessage.sh files, you need to replace the beginning of the paths in the two export commands in each file.
+Run **pwd** command in your terminal and copy the first three parts of the path.
+Should look something similar to the *home/name/2020.2* directory.

+To initiate the testing, run the **./sendMessage.sh** command.
+It will then connect to MQ and ask you for a message to send.
+Then run the **./getMessage.sh** and it should show you the message that you just sent.